Skip to content

-What is an Alternative Fiscal Scenario?
+What Is an Alternative Fiscal Scenario?

 The projections of spending, revenues, debt, and deficits in the Budget and Economic Outlook issued by the Congressional Budget Office (CBO) are based on the assumption that current laws will generally remain the same.
 That requirement is specified by law and enables CBO to provide a benchmark — also known as the baseline — that lawmakers can use to assess the budgetary effects of policy decisions.